 Organized by: Tasnuta Alam

-I don´t use to make this kind of cakes for cake collaborations as I usually go for modelling pieces.
+I don´t use to make this kind of cake for cake collaborations as I usually go for modeling pieces.
 But I have to say I had a blast making this cake inspired by the tapestry and jewelry from Bangladesh.

-The result, a very colorful cake that was a blast to make.
+The result was a very colorful cake that was a blast to make.